- Training Programs

 Veterans Administrative Hospital

-Clinical Faculty: Jay D. Keener, MD (Chief of Service); Aaron M. Chamberlain, MD; Alexander W. Aleem, MD; Ken Yamaguchi, MD
+Clinical Faculty: Jay D. Keener, MD (Chief of Service and Fellowship Director); Alexander W. Aleem, MD; Melissa Wright, MD; Benjamin Zmistowski, MD

 The fellowship includes the participation in the care of patients in the private office practice of the attending surgeons, assisting in the operating room and performing surgery under the direction of the upper extremity surgery attending staff, supervising resident surgery activities, and contributing to the overall educational program.
 The Fellow can anticipate a reasonable amount of independent activities in terms of conducting weekly adult upper extremity clinics and operating on emergency cases commensurate with the level of training and ability.
 Standard educational activities include a weekly anatomical dissection program, journal club, and interactive upper extremity conferences.
 Multiple basic, transitional, and clinical research opportunities are available; participation in on-going projects has been encouraged and has generally resulted in excellent academic productivity.